pgroenbaek/tsre5-trainsimcom-fork-qt6/cmake-instructions.md

 # CMake build instructions

-**Note:** These instructions are work-in-progress and the build does not even compile yet using CMake.
+**Note:** These instructions are work-in-progress and are updated as I go along.

 ## Prerequisites

+- A compiler (like mingw on windows, GCC on linux)
 - CMake
+- OpenAL
+- OpenGL
 - A Qt installation

 ## Windows